FrauH0lle/emacs.d/docs/commit_messages.md

    exception is made for `BREAKING CHANGE`, which may also be used as a token.

    ```
-   chore!: drop support for Node 6
+   chore!: Drop support for Node 6

-   BREAKING CHANGE: use JavaScript features not available in Node 6.
+   BREAKING CHANGE: Use JavaScript features not available in Node 6.
    Reviewed-by: Z
    Refs: #123
    ```